UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 <class 'numpy.ndarray'>
 ~~~
 {: .output}
-Note that this data is in the form of a numpy array, and so we can use our standard numpy tools for processing and displaying this data.
+Note that this data is in the form of a NumPy array, and so we can use our standard NumPy tools for processing and displaying this data.

 To start with we will look at the unprocessed image of the nebulae:
 ~~~